themaurixbo/dynexa-ethglobal-ba/README_CDP.md

    - Funds are delivered as USDC/crypto directly to a Dynexa treasury address onchain.
    - This capital becomes the base for campaigns, quests, and—to the extent we connect to Flare—the source that feeds our yield engine.

-*(If you want to add more CDP tools later, e.g. Data APIs or x402, this README can be extended.)*

 ---